zelikos/zeliblue/README.md

 ## Installation

-While I highly recommend looking into either the [main uBlue images](https://universal-blue.org/images/), or [making your own](https://universal-blue.org/tinker/make-your-own/), you can rebase onto zelibue if you really want to via the following:
+I recommend looking into either the [main uBlue images](https://universal-blue.org/images/) or [making your own](https://universal-blue.org/tinker/make-your-own/), but, if you want to, here's how you can use Zelibue on your system:

-> **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) and should not be used in production, try it in a VM for a while!
+The recommended installation method is to use the latest ISO from [the Releases page](https://github.com/zelikos/zeliblue/releases/tag/auto-iso).

-To rebase an existing Silverblue/Kinoite installation to the latest build:
+You can also rebase an existing Silverblue/Kinoite installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```